inkua/gitbook/introduction/readme/meet-the-team.md

 # 👉 The Team

-## International Collaboration
+## International Collective

-InkuA is a collective organization with the input, help and advice of thousands of volunteers, professionals, researchers, advisors, etc. from all over the word.
+InkuA is a collective organization with the input, help and advice of **hudnrets of professionals, advisors, researchers, volunteers, etc. from all over the word.**

-More than 100,000 work hours were already invested by over 3,500 members to get us to where we are.
+More than **100,000 work hours** were already invested by over **3,500 members** to get us to where we are.
 We are thankful to each and every one.

 ## Founder

 &#x20;**Frank Escudero** - CEO

 _German-Argentinean Entrepreneur and IT specialist.
 Participated in accelerator programs in Buenos Aires, Miami and Frankfurt, where he founded InkuA as an impact multiplier.
-He loves free and open education._&#x20;
+He loves free education and believes in the potential teams of determined individuals have to change the world._&#x20;

 <div align="left">